nickstaroba/proto-component-react-library-a/README.md

 ### NavBar

-NavBar is a navigation component that supports desktop and mobile resolutions.
+NavBar is a responsive navigation component.

 For NavBar to trap focus, `props.mainLink` and the last element of `props.children` must be created with `React.forwardRef`.